 While it is important to pay ourselves first, it is equally important to know where the money we spend is going, too.
 When you start tracking your spending, you’ll likely be surprised where your money is going.
 However, if you don’t know, then you can’t make adjustments.

-One of the best free tools to do this is personal capital.
-I also use personal capital to track my net worth, too.
+One of the best free tools to do this is Empower.
+I also use Empower to track my net worth, too.
 Please do know that if you have $100,000 in assets when you sign up they will call you to manage your money at a 1% AUM fee.
 You don’t have to read too far on The Physician Philosopher to know what I think about AUM fees.
 Just use the free tools they provide.

 By paying our future selves first, we are taking straight aim at financial success.
 This will help us prevent our biggest financial enemy – ourselves – from robbing the coffers.